-The decision to attend your graduation ceremony is a very personal one and not one that should be taken lightly.
-After all, it represents the culmination of the four or more years that you spent working toward a major personal goal and professional achievement in your life: your college degree!
-So regardless of whether or not you decide to walk, you should give that priceless piece of paper the respect it deserves and protect it for all its worth in one of our college graduation diploma frames.
+The decision to attend your college graduation ceremony is a very personal one and not one that should be taken lightly.
+It’s the culmination of the four or more years that you spent working toward a major personal goal and professional achievement in your life: your college degree!
+Even if you don’t attend graduation, give that priceless piece of paper the respect it deserves.
+Protect it for all its worth in one of our college graduation diploma frames.

 Yet the idea of your graduation commencement being “worth” it is really in the eye of the beholder and can take on many interpretations.
 For example, graduating seniors strapped for cash may consider whether or not it’s worth the financial investment required for walking at graduation.
 Aside from finances, there is also the personal investment of your family members to consider.